Nordic churches in London: Swedish Church

-The Ulrika Eleonora Swedish Parish in London is part of "Church of Sweden Abroad" (SKUT).
+The Ulrika Eleonora Swedish Parish in London is part of "Church of Sweden Abroad" (Svenska kyrkan i utlandet: SKUT).
 The first church for the Swedish community in London opened in Princes Square in Wapping in 1728, but it was replaced and relocated in the early 20th century.
 There is now only one Swedish church in London - Ulrika Eleonora.

 Ulrika Eleonora Church is at 6 Harcourt Street, Marylebone (51°31′12″N 0°9′53″W).
 It was built in 1911 and is a Grade II listed building.
 The altar, pulpit, fonts and chandeliers are from the former church in Wapping.
 As well as the church and staff accommodation, there is also a reading room, church hall, library and parish office.
 The nearest Underground station is Edgware Road on the Circle line, District line and Hammersmith & City line.

 The Swedish Seamen's Church was opened at 120 Lower Road, Rotherhithe (51°29′42″N 0°3′3″W) in 1905.
 It closed down in December 2012.

 SKUT is accountable to the General Synod of the Church of Sweden.
-SKUT provides 3 staff, and the congregation is responsible for other staff, Buildings etc. Since 2002 SKUT has been linked to the Diocese of Visby; the Bishop of Visby is responsible for episcopal oversight.
+SKUT provides 3 staff, and the congregation is responsible for other staff, buildings etc. Since 2002 SKUT has been linked to the Diocese of Visby; the Bishop of Visby is responsible for episcopal oversight.